Annual Security Report

 - Notify Campus Safety and if you are in immediate danger, call 911.

 - Be clear and assertive in demanding to be left alone.

 - Document each incident.
 Include dates, times, locations and a detailed description of what happened.
 Keep letters, notes and gifts or other objects sent to you.
 It may be important evidence.

-In the event that a situation arises, either on or off campus, that in the judgment of the Director of Campus Security, constitutes an ongoing or continuing threat, a campus wide “Timely Warning” will be issued.
+In the event that a situation arises, either on or off campus, that in the judgment of the Director of Campus Safety, constitutes an ongoing or continuing threat, a campus wide “Timely Warning” will be issued.
 The warning may be issued using any or all of the following; flyer's posted at entrances to all buildings, AlertU emergency messaging system and campus wide email.
 Timely Warnings consist of a description of the incident, location that it occurred and description of the suspect/s.
 Once all the relative information is received these notices will typically be posted within 24 hours.
-Anyone with information regarding the Timely Warning should contact campus security, (805) 730-4200 and or local police, 911.
+Anyone with information regarding the Timely Warning should contact campus safety, (805) 730-4200 and or local police, 911.

 Most campus buildings are open from 7:00 a.m. to 10:00 p.m., Monday through Friday.
-Faculty utilizing facilities at other hours are required to contact the Campus Security Office.
+Faculty utilizing facilities at other hours are required to contact the Campus Safety Office.
 On the weekends, utilization of campus facilities is coordinated through the Community Services Department.